shapeoko/Docs/content/electronics.md

 * **USB Cable** (A to B)
 * Patience (just a little bit)

 Please note that the photos depict using terminal blocks to connect the wiring --- this is optional and included to cover the case of motors with short lead wires which would require them.
 The 4-conductor cable should be 18 or 20 gauge and shielded.
-Note that in addition to the 4 color-coded copper conductors there is a steel "drain wire" which may be optionally be connected to ground at the controller end, but should be trimmed off with the shielding at the motor end.
+Note that in addition to the 4 color-coded copper conductors there is a steel "drain wire" which may optionally be connected to ground at the controller end, but should be trimmed off with the shielding at the motor end.

 ## Tools